Cards and Payments

 If caught overseas

-If you're currently in the United States, or are planning a vacation there soon, all you need to do to ensure your card works at any EFTPOS terminal or ATM is email us at firstname.lastname@example.org with the details of your length of stay, and we'll do the rest.
+If you're currently in the United States, or are planning a vacation there soon, all you need to do to ensure your card works at any ATM is email us at email@example.com with the details of your length of stay, and we'll do the rest.

 You can also get in touch with us at any time via Social Media, so we can help out in a hurry.

-Setting up direct debit, or scheduled payments is easy using Greater Bank’s Internet Banking.
+Setting up direct debit, or scheduled payments is easy using Greater Bank’s Online Banking.

-Direct Debit can be set up in a number of ways – through both the BPAY and Transfer Money sections of Internet Banking.
+Direct Debit can be set up in a number of ways – through both the BPAYⓇ and Transfer Money sections of Online Banking.

-- Login to Internet Banking and select ‘Transfer Money’ on the left of screen
+- Login to Online Banking and select ‘Transfer Money’ on the left of screen

 - Enter whether sending money between accounts or to a third party, which account funds will be drawn from, the desired amount, a description, and select ‘Later’ for the payment timing